Rank of Cards

 Deal cards either one or three at a time, beginning with the opponent, until each player has six cards.
 The remaining cards are squared and turned face up in the center of the table, serving as a stock.
 The top card is the trump suit for that deal.

 The player on the dealer's left leads.
 The card led loses the trick to a higher card of the same suit or to a trump, but wins the trick otherwise.
 The winner of each trick leads next.
 The second player to each trick must either follow suit or trump, if possible.
-If unable to follow suit or trump, he may play any card.
+If unable to follow suit or trump, they may play any card.

 The winner of each trick draws the top card of the stock, and the loser takes the next card.
 Since the top card of the stock is always exposed, an object of play frequently is to win or lose a trick depending on whether the player wishes to draw the top card of the stock or take a chance on what the next card will be.
 When the stock is exhausted, the last six cards of each player's hand are played out until all cards have been played.